zyztek/erpnext-script/README.md

 # Before Installation

 Make sure you install the latest package versions by updating system packages if you are running this script on a fresh Ubuntu machine.
+The first command will remove the new kernel version update/upgrade
 ```
+sudo apt full-upgrade -y --auto-remove
 sudo apt update && sudo apt -y upgrade
 ```
 and then reboot your machine